-(a) On creation of a written certificate of title, the office promptly shall send the certificate to the secured party of record or, if none, to the owner of record, at the address indicated for that person in the files of the office.
-On creation of an electronic certificate of title, the office promptly shall send a record evidencing the certificate to the owner of record and, if there is one, to the secured party of record, at the address indicated for that person in the files of the office.
-The office may send the record to the person's mailing address or, if indicated in the files of the office, an electronic address.

-- (b) If the office creates a written certificate of title, any electronic certificate of title for the vessel is canceled and replaced by the written certificate.
-The office shall maintain in the files of the office the date and time of cancellation. - (c) Before the office creates an electronic certificate of title, any written certificate for the vessel must be surrendered to the office.
-If the office creates an electronic certificate, the office shall destroy or otherwise cancel the written certificate for the vessel which has been surrendered to the office and maintain in the files of the office the date and time of destruction or other cancellation.
-If a written certificate being canceled is not destroyed, the office shall indicate on the face of the certificate that it has been canceled.
+- (a) On creation of a written certificate of title, the office shall send promptly the certificate to the secured party of record or, if there is none, to the owner of record, at the address indicated for that person in the files of the office.
+On creation of an electronic certificate of title, the office shall send promptly a record evidencing the certificate of title to the owner of record and, if there is one, to the secured party of record, at the address indicated for that person in the files of the office.
+The office may send a record evidencing an electronic certificate of title to a mailing address or, if indicated in the files of the office, an electronic address. - (b) If the office creates a written certificate of title, any electronic certificate of title for the vessel is canceled and replaced by the written certificate.
+The office shall maintain in the files of the office an indication of the date and time of cancellation. - (c) Before the office creates an electronic certificate of title, any written certificate for the vessel must be surrendered to the office.
+If the office creates an electronic certificate of title, the office shall destroy or otherwise cancel the existing written certificate for the vessel which has been surrendered to the office and maintain in the files of the office an indication of the date and time of destruction or other cancellation.
+If a written certificate being canceled is not destroyed, the office shall indicate on the face of the certificate that the written certificate of title has been canceled. - SECTION 13.

-SECTION 13.
 EFFECT OF CERTIFICATE OF TITLE.
 A certificate of title is prima facie evidence of the accuracy of the information in the record that constitutes the certificate.